mikegin/nm/README.md

 Simulate N number of link failures and see how that effects traffic and link load.

-See sample output at out.md
+See out file for example output

 ### compile
 ```